 UNESCO recognized Rani Ki Vav as a masterpiece of technological excellence in ground water management in the 11th century.
 This stepwell is an age-old model of how ground water was preserved and utilized in those days.
-In additional to this, Rani Ki Vav is a work of Indian subterranean architecture with ornamental sculptures.
+In addition to this, Rani Ki Vav is a work of Indian subterranean architecture with ornamental sculptures.
 The stepwell is a seven-storied structure underground.
 It measures about 64 meters in length, 20 meters in width and 27 meters in depth.

 As the history goes, Patan where the stepwell is located was the capital of Gujarat when King Siddharja Jaysingh was in power.
 Then, it was known as Anhilpur Patan.
 The construction of Rani Ki Vav was commissioned in the Solanki or Chalukya regime.
 It is said that the stepwell was built as a tribute to Bhimdev the First whose father had founded the Solanki dynasty in 1050 AD.
 The construction was proposed by the queen Udayamati, wife of Bhimdev the First.

 Sculptural beauty is the mainstay of Rani Ki Vav as a historic attraction for tourists.
 The inner walls, pillars and columns are intricately sculpture.
 Most of the sculptures represent the incarnations of Lord Vishnu Rama, Krishna, Narasimha, Varah, Baman, Matsya, and Kalki.
 The other sculptures are shaped as beautiful dancing women of the Heaven including Nagkanya, Yogini and Urvasi.
 There are nearly 1000 sculptures.
 A carving of Lord Vishnu resting on the thousand-hooded serpent named Sheshnag is found at the water level.

 After years of its construction, the stepwell was flooded by the Saraswati River and filled with silt.
 It remained covered with silt till the late 1980s.
 Then, the Archeological Survey of India discovered and excavated it.
 Rani Ki Vav with most of the carvings in pristine condition is an interface between a stepwell and a temple.
 It resembles a subterranean temple with carvings of deities in stone, which symbolizes the age-old faith in sanctity of water.
 Such stepwells were the sites for not only water preservation and distribution but also worship and socialization in the bygone eras.